-Memorial Day is held on the Sunday closest to the first day of the Battle, 10 July.
-In 2013 it will take place on 14 July and will also mark the 20th anniversary of the unveiling of the Memorial.
+Memorial Day is held on one of the two Sundays closest to the first day of the Battle, which began on 10 July, 1940.
+In 2016 it will take place on 3 July and will mark the 76th anniversary of the Battle of Britain as well as being the 23nd anniversary of the unveiling of the Memorial.

-The Trust also organises exclusive Battle of Britain-themed tours around Folkestone and Dover, the area that became known as Hellfire Corner following the fierce aerial combat that took place overhead during 1940 and later in the conflict.
+In the past the Trust has organised exclusive Battle of Britain-themed tours around Folkestone and Dover, the area that became known as Hellfire Corner following the fierce aerial combat that took place overhead during 1940 and later in the conflict.

-Dates and costs for the 2013 tours will be announced early in the new year, with a reduced price available for Friends of the Few.
-Joining the Friends has many other benefits as well as the reduced tour cost – you can find out how to join here.
+There is a discount on the cost of special events for Friends of the Few.
+Joining the Friends has many other benefits – you can find out how to join here.